rootjatin/windows-mini-tool/README.md

 # windows-mini-tools
+## clone the repository and
-## run the excecutable file in dist folder to run the tool
+run the excecutable file in dist folder to run the tool